 Overall Scope 1 and Scope 2 GHG emissions associated with Eni’s operations, net of carbon sinks.

-Ratio between the net-absolute GHG lifecycle emissions and the energy content of products sold.
+Ratio between the Net GHG lifecycle emissions and the energy products sold, accounted for on an equity basis.

 Discharge of oil or oil products from refining or oil waste occurring in the normal course of operations (when accidental) or deriving from actions intended to hinder operations of business units or from sabotage by organized groups (when due to sabotage or terrorism).